-Snake ransomware removal instructions
+Snake ransomware virus - removal and decryption options

 What is Snake?

-Snake is designed to encrypt files stored on all computers on a network, it encrypts them with AES-256 and RSA-2048 cryptographic algorithms.
-Also, it creates a ransom note called "Fix-Your-Files.txt".
-Most ransomware-type programs rename encrypted files by appending some extension to their filenames, however, Snake does not change their names in any way.
+Snake is designed to encrypt files stored on all computers within a network using the AES-256 and RSA-2048 cryptographic algorithms.
+It also creates a ransom message within a file called "Fix-Your-Files.txt".
+Most ransomware-type programs rename encrypted files by appending an extension to the filenames, however, Snake does not change filenames in any way.

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

 |Detection Names||Avast (Win32:Malware-gen), BitDefender (Gen:Win32.AV-Killer.ItW@aei5Gqj), ESET-NOD32 (A Variant Of Generik.EABZHLK), Kaspersky (Trojan.Win32.Antavmu.asdd), Full List (VirusTotal)|